stinkyink/book-publishing-guide/chapter1.markdown

 ### Protecting your own works

-There’s a great [breakdown of copyright information](http://www.whatiscopyright.org/) here which should give you a good idea of what’s acceptable, and what’s not.
+There’s a great [breakdown of copyright information](http://www.whatiscopyright.org/) here which gives you a good idea of what’s acceptable, and what’s not.

 To quickly summarise the important points of copyrighting your work:

 ####Mark your work as copyrighted.

-The rationale being that it makes a potential infringer think that you take the issue seriously.
+Lovely simple advice, the rationale behind this being to make a potential infringer think that you take the issue seriously.

+Copyright has three sections:

+1. The copyright symbol, abbreviation "Copr." or full word "Copyright"
+2. The publisher or company name
+3. The publication year of the work

+So, copyrighting this guide would be © Stinkyink.com 2012

 ####Keep evidence of your work as it develops

 This can be done through a number of established companies who will register your copyright for a small fee or by keeping notes and old drafts to show an “evolution” of your ideas.

+Little industry tricks, such as leaving a dated copy of your work at a bank or solicitor, or posting a copy of your work to yourself by special delivery and leaving it unopened can also help prove possession and/or ownership at a certain date.

 Ultimately, it’s far more likely you’ll experience an eBook copy of your book being shared illegally than a physical copy.
 There are [some clear steps to